Open shop: Legal status

-United States labour law outlaws the open shop in its extreme form: it prohibits private sector employers from refusing to hire employees because they are union members just as it prevents discrimination against employees who do not wish to join unions.
+United States

-The open shop in its milder form, in which the open shop represents only an employer's refusal to favor union members for employment, is legal.
-Although the National Labor Relations Act permits construction employers to enter into pre-hire agreements, in which they agree to draw their workforces from a pool of employees dispatched by the union, employers are under no legal compulsion to enter into such agreements.
+The open shop is legal in the United States.
+Employers are under no legal compulsion to enter into union security agreements.

-Non-union construction employers have also adopted the phrase "merit shop" to describe their operations.
-In many connotations, the terms are interchangeable, however it may be used differently by different sides of the open shop issue.

-The open shop is also the legal norm in those states that have adopted right-to-work laws.
-In those cases, employers are barred from enforcing union security arrangements and may not fire an employee for failure to pay union dues.
+The open shop is enforced in those states that have adopted right-to-work laws.
+In these states, employers are barred from enforcing union security arrangements and may not fire an employee for failure to pay union dues.

 Canada

 The term open shop is also used similarly in Canada, mostly in reference to construction contractors that have at least a partially non-union workforce.
 Canadians enjoy the freedom to associate, guaranteed by the Charter of Rights and Freedoms, inherently including the right not to associate.

 In various Canadian provinces, certain 'open shop' organizations have formed.
 Many of these organizations claim that small contractors are not adequately protected by current labour legislation.

 As labour law is a provincial jurisdiction in Canada, the laws vary from province to province.
 However, there is some common ground.
 Despite opposition from open shop contractors, in Ontario, the Liberal government recently reinstituted the card-based certification system that was in place for most of the post-World War II period.
 Card-based certification was reinstated only for the construction industry.
 It allows workers to certify an exclusive bargaining agent on the basis of membership, sometimes known as "majority sign-up".
 Some observers claim that this system creates a risk of employees being misled by business agents.
 Others assert that it overcomes the natural advantage that employers in opposition to unionization have over their employees.

 Some of these associations permit construction contractors that are unionized to join.
-Several companies whose employees are represented by the Christian Labour Association of Canada or CLAC, a union with non-traditional rules of membership, are members of the association.
+Several companies whose employees are represented by the Christian Labour Association of Canada (CLAC), a union with non-traditional rules of membership, are members of the association.
 CLAC's roots trace to the Christian labour movement in the Netherlands.